uptoratlen/tpLinkM4Reboot/README.md

 Here I listed some steps to get this thing going from the start.
 In case you use different configs or OSs or got already other stuff (versions) installed, I do not mention how to get this working here.
 This is more "from scratch" instruction.

 ## Pre-requisite
+You need one device that runs constantly (or at that time of reboot).
+And you do not wan tto use a smart plug to toggle power.

 ### Windows (10)
 * Install obviously python (assuming default settings) 3.7 (newer may also work, not tested)